javaee/glassfish/hk2/src/site/markdown/extensibility.md

 ### Instance Lifecycle

-A user may register an implementation of [InstanceLifecycleListener][instancelifecyclelistener] to be notified whenver an instance of a service is created.
+A user may register an implementation of [InstanceLifecycleListener][instancelifecyclelistener] to be notified whenever an instance of a service is created.
 Unlike the [ValidationService][validationservice], which deals only with the metadata of a service, the [InstanceLifecycleListener][instancelifecyclelistener] is notified whenever an instance of a service is created or destroyed.
 This is a useful facility for tracing or for scenarios where a service wishes to become an automatic listener for anything that it is injected into.

+### Dynamic Configuration Listeners

+A user may register an implementation of [DynamicConfigurationListener][dynamicconfigurationlistener] to be notified  whenever the set of [ActiveDescriptors][activedescriptor] in a [ServiceLocator][servicelocator] has changed.
+The [DynamicConfigurationListener][dynamicconfigurationlistener] must be in the [Singleton][singleton] scope.

 ### Class Analysis